durga79/Climate-analysis/PROJECT_REPORT_DRAFT.md

     *   `SP.URB.TOTL.IN.ZS`: Urban population (% of total).

 **Implementation Details:**
-We created a base class `WorldBankFetcher` that handles the HTTP `GET` requests.
+We created a base class `WorldBankFetcher` using the Python `requests` library.
 A critical challenge here was **Pagination**.
 The API returns data in pages of 50 records.
 Our script implements a recursive loop to detect the `total_pages` metadata and iterate through all available pages to ensure complete data retrieval.
+We also implemented an **Exponential Backoff** strategy to handle API timeouts (retrying after 1s, 2s, 4s).

 ### 3.2 Database Architecture (Storage)
 We implemented a **Tiered Storage Architecture**:

 **Tier 1: Raw Data Lake (MongoDB)**
 We utilized MongoDB (hosted on MongoDB Atlas) to store the raw API responses.
-*   **Why MongoDB?** The World Bank API returns nested JSON objects containing metadata about the indicator, country, and date.
+*   **Why MongoDB?** The World Bank API returns nested JSON objects.
+For example, the country field is not just a string but a dictionary: `{"id": "US", "value": "United States"}`.
 Flattening this immediately would risk losing context.
 Storing it as a "Document" allows us to preserve the exact state of the data as it was received.
-*   **Collection Strategy:** We separated data into three collections: `climate_data`, `economic_data`, and `renewable_data`.
+*   **Collection Strategy:** We separated data into three collections: `climate_raw`, `economic_raw`, and `renewable_raw`.
 This logical separation improves query performance and organization.

 **Tier 2: Analytical Data Warehouse (PostgreSQL)**
 We utilized PostgreSQL (hosted on Neon Tech) for the processed data.